ome/ome-contributing/docs/omero-release-process.rst

 A `GitHub action <https://github.com/ome/omero-documentation/blob/develop/.github/workflows/update.yml>`_ is run daily to synchronize the documentation with changes made in various repositories e.g. ``omero-install``, ``omeroweb-install``, ``openmicroscopy``, and bump the version of various components e.g. ``omero-web``.
 The action will automatically open a Pull Request if some changes happened.
 The Pull Request must be merged before the release.
-If you wish to publish the documentation the same day as the source code release, the easiest option is to modify the format of the cron job in the `update.yml GitHub action <https://github.com/ome/omero-documentation/blob/develop/.github/workflows/update.yml>`_ and merge the Pull Request opened by the action.
+If you wish to publish the documentation the same day as the source code release, the easiest option is to modify the format of the cron job in the `update.yml GitHub action <https://github.com/ome/omero-documentation/blob/develop/.github/workflows/update.yml>`_ e.g. ``cron: '*/10 * * * *'`` and merge the Pull Request opened by the action.

 After fetching the `develop` branch, revert the change to the cron job made above.
 A signed tag must be created for the released version using :command:`git tag -s`::